-5.3.1 Therapeutic Leave
+5.3.2 Therapeutic Leave

-Each Medicaid eligible beneficiary who is occupying a Level II, Level III, or Level IV Residential Facility bed for which the North Carolina Medicaid Program is then paying reimbursement shall be entitled to take up to 45 days of therapeutic leave in any calendar year from any such bed without the facility in which the bed is located suffering any loss of reimbursement during the period of leave.
+For both Medicaid and NCHC, each Medicaid eligible beneficiary who is occupying a Level II, Level III, or Level IV Residential Facility bed for which the North Carolina Medicaid Program or NCHC is then paying reimbursement shall be entitled to take up to 45 days of therapeutic leave in any calendar year from any such bed without the facility in which the bed is located suffering any loss of reimbursement during the period of leave.
 Therapeutic leave is also limited to no more than 15 days within one calendar quarter (three months).

-a.
+- a.
 The taking of such leave must be for therapeutic purposes only and must be agreed upon by the beneficiary's treatment team.
-The necessity for such leave and the expectations involved in such leave shall be documented in the beneficiary's treatment/habilitation plan and the therapeutic justification for each instance of such leave entered into the beneficiary's record maintained at the Residential Facility's site.
+The necessity for such leave and the expectations involved in such leave shall be documented in the beneficiary's treatment/habilitation plan and the therapeutic justification for each instance of such leave entered into the beneficiary's record maintained at the Residential Facility's site. - b.
+Therapeutic leave shall be defined as the absence of a beneficiary from the residential facility overnight, with the expectation of return, to participate in a medically acceptable therapeutic or rehabilitative facility as agreed upon by the treatment team and documented on the treatment/habilitation plan.

-- b.
-Therapeutic leave shall be defined as the absence of a beneficiary from the residential facility overnight, with the expectation of return, to participate in a medically acceptable therapeutic or rehabilitative facility as agreed upon by the treatment team and documented on the treatment/habilitation plan. - c.
-Facilities must reserve a therapeutically absent beneficiary's bed for him and are prohibited from deriving any Medicaid revenue for that beneficiary other than the reimbursement for that bed during the period of absence.
+- c.
+Facilities must reserve a therapeutically absent beneficiary's bed for him, and are prohibited from deriving any Medicaid or NCHC revenue for that beneficiary other than the reimbursement for that bed during the period of absence.
 Facilities shall be reimbursed at their full current Medicaid bed rate for a bed reserved due to therapeutic leave.
 Facilities shall not be reimbursed for therapeutic leave days taken which exceed the legal limit. - d.
 No more than five consecutive days may be taken without the approval of the beneficiary's treatment team. - e.
 Facilities must keep a cumulative record of therapeutic leave days taken by each beneficiary for reference and audit purposes.
 In addition, beneficiaries on therapeutic leave must be noted as such on the facility's midnight census.
-Facilities shall bill Medicaid for approved therapeutic leave days as regular residence days. - f.
+Facilities shall bill Medicaid or NCHC for approved therapeutic leave days as regular residence days. - f.
 The official record of therapeutic leave days taken for each patient shall be maintained by the State or its agent. - g.
-Therapeutic leave is not applicable in cases when the therapeutic leave is for the purpose of receiving inpatient services or any other Medicaid covered service in the facility of current residence or in another facility.
-Therapeutic leave cannot be paid when Medicaid is paying for any other 24-hour service. - h.
-Transportation from a facility to the site of therapeutic leave is not considered to be an emergency; therefore, ambulance service for this purpose shall not be reimbursed by Medicaid.
-Medicaid shall not cover non-emergency medical transportation.
+Therapeutic leave is not applicable in cases when the therapeutic leave is for the purpose of receiving inpatient services or any other Medicaid or NCHC covered service in the facility of current residence or in another facility.
+Therapeutic leave cannot be paid when Medicaid or HCHC is paying for any other 24-hour service. - h.
+Transportation from a facility to the site of therapeutic leave is not considered to be an emergency; therefore, ambulance service for this purpose shall not be reimbursed by Medicaid or NCHC.
+Neither Medicaid nor NCHC cover non-emergency medical transportation.